VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Auto rename tags in other languages such as Nunjucks

 Unfortunately, the language feature extension for Nunjucks – Nunjucks Template – does not offer this functionality!
+Other languages and frameworks are in the same boat!

 You can add support for Emmet in a language by adding the following to your settings.json: